 There are hundreds of market research companies around the world who offer consumers the opportunity to join their survey panels.
 A survey panel is simply a database of users who have requested to be contacted when a survey becomes available.

 How do you know which survey panels to join?
-Your best bet is to find survey sites that have good reviews and offer the rewards you’re interested in (cash, gift cards, movie tickets, etc.).
+Your best bet is to find survey sites that have good reviews from multiple survey takers, and that offer the rewards you’re interested in (cash, gift cards, movie tickets, etc.).
 You can join more than one survey site at a time.
 Although there is technically no limit as to how many you can join, to keep things simple, register with 3-4 panels as a starting point.